(#16) He Must Have Existed

 Lawrence Mykytiuk, associate professor of library science, Purdue University, writes:

 When you begin to build a deep relationship with your neighbor and they happen to be a historical denier of Jesus, keep in mind that it isn’t so much an intellectual issue as it is a heart issue.
+This should simply provoke us to deeper and deeper prayer and intercession for them.

 [previous] [next]